 Note: My visit to Paris was provided courtesy of Rail Europe in collaboration with Mama Shelter Paris; however, all opinions and viewpoints expressed in this post are, as always, my own.
 This post does contain some affiliate links, for which I will earn a small commission (at no extra cost to you, of course).

 If you want to get to Paris for a four-day getaway with airfare, hotel and a Paris Pass included, book a trip with amazing rates at Great Value Vacations.
+To just get discounted tickets and a citywide pass, check out the Paris Pass!

 The Perfect City for Wandering (“Flâner”)